aleshaleksey/fansys23/spell-list.md

 **Description**: Awaken ever so slightly, the spirits of the earth.
 On casting declare an entity type:
 + You automatically know when an entity enters the warded ground, and its entity type.
-+ Entities of the initially declared type that are hostile to the caster and its allies have -2 to all rolls that use [SAP] and [NAP] (essentially offensive abilities and save thresholds).
++ The caster and allies have light cover vs entities of the initially declared type.

 **Limitations**: The spell only acts on entities that are touching the ground or other solid objects connected to it.
 On turns that an entity does not fulfil this condition the spell does not act on it.